Explicit representation of solutions to a linear wave equation with time delay: Analytical simplification of the wave equation

 where

 Thus, the original problem is reduced to the following problem for $v$ on $(t,x)\in[0,T]\times[0,L]$:

 with

 \begin{remark} Under the compatibility condition \eqref{q.5}, the two choices $\alpha=\frac{b_{1}}{2a_{1}^{2}}$ and $\alpha=\frac{b_{2}}{2a_{2}^{2}}$ coincide; hence either choice yields the same reduced form.
-If \eqref{q.5} fails, one may still choose $\alpha$ to eliminate the non-delayed first-order term, but the delayed first-order term cannot be removed simultaneously. \end{remark}
+If \eqref{q.5} fails, one may still choose $\alpha$ to eliminate the non-delayed first-order term, but the delayed first-order term cannot be removed simultaneously.
+If one of the second-order coefficients is zero, the corresponding first-order coefficient must be treated separately; in particular, the formulas for $d_i$ in \eqref{q.7} apply directly under the non-degenerate assumption $a_1a_2\ne0$. \end{remark}

 We determine the solution as a linear superposition of three terms:

 Here $G$ is chosen to satisfy the boundary conditions: assume $\mu_1,\mu_2\in C^{2}([-\tau,T])$ and define

 Then $G(t,0)=\mu_1(t)$, $G(t,L)=\mu_2(t)$ and $G_{xx}\equiv 0$.